-Plans to return them to their historic breeding sites have taken a step forward after a licence for their reintroduction was granted to the Roy Dennis Wildlife Foundation and Forestry England by Natural England.
+Plans to return them to their historic breeding sites have taken a step forward after a licence for their reintroduction was granted to Forestry England and the Roy Dennis Wildlife Foundation by Natural England.

 “White-tailed eagles were once a common sight in England and southern Europe but were lost centuries ago,” says Roy Dennis, founder of the Roy Dennis Wildlife Foundation.